SuperOfficeDocs/superoffice-docs/docs/en/request/howto/crmscript/add-message.md

 ---
-uid: crmscript_message-create
+uid: crmscript-message-create
-title: Messages
+title: Create and update messages
-description: How to Create and update messages in CRMScript.
+description: How to create and update request messages in CRMScript.
 author: Bergfrid Skaara Dias
 so.date: 05.26.2023
 keywords: CRMScript, Service, ticket, request, message